 We love a bit of stargazing at Black Tomato, and with so many incredible places to gaze at the night sky across the globe the possibilities are seemingly endless.
-We’ve managed to narrow it down to our five favourite stargazing destinations, with tranquil scenery and minimal light pollution making these the ultimate starry hot spots…
+We’ve managed to narrow it down to our five favorite stargazing destinations, with tranquil scenery and minimal light pollution making these the ultimate starry hot spots…

 LAKE TEKAPO, NEW ZEALAND’S SOUTH ISLAND